Ranudi-Kariyapperuma/Ecommerce/README.md

 - [Contact](#contact)

 ## Overview
 This project is an ecommerce website built using HTML, CSS, and JavaScript.
-The website allows users to browse products, add them to a cart, and proceed to checkout.

 ## Features
 - Product listing
-- Product search
+- Product Category
-- Shopping cart
-- Checkout process
 - Responsive design

 ## Technologies Used